-Executive editors: CharLotte Krawczyk (chief executive editor), Susanne Buiter, Andrea Di Muro, Federico Rossetti & Arjen Stroeven
+Executive editors: CharLotte Krawczyk (chief executive editor), Susanne Buiter, Andrea Di Muro, Florian Fusseis, Kei Ogata, Federico Rossetti & Arjen Stroeven

 eISSN: SE 1869-9529, SED 1869-9537